NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBA(B) added
 - 5BB(6A) is added as a kunai dash
 - 5BB6AB string removed
+- 5BBB(B)
+    - Damage increased from 17 to 21
-- 5BBB(B) has 5 more damage and is a hard knockdown
+    - Is a hard knockdown
 - 5BBB(A)
     - Hitbox size adjusted
     - Hitbox added to shoulder and made slightly bigger